georgegoldman/metamuse/README.md

 - **Backend**: Lisk SDK, IPFS (Pinata or Infura)

 ## Getting Started

+## Smart Contract Fractional Ownership overview
+Smart contracts in this project handle:

+Fractional Ownership: Distributing shares among contributors.
+Royalty Distribution: Automatically redistributing royalties to collaborators on resale.
+Smart contracts are located in the contracts/ directory.
+Forge scripts for testing and deployment can be added in script/.

 ### Prerequisites
 Make sure you have the following installed: